 115. How Much to Feed a Puppy: Getting Your Pup’s Weight Checked Regularly

-Be regular about checking your puppy’s weight as he’s growing up to see that it’s at a healthy level.
+Regularly check your puppy’s weight as he’s growing up to see that it’s at a healthy level.

 Their muscle and bone mass must increase to keep healthy.